-One way is to estimate the area of the mold.
+One way to know is to estimate the area of the mold.

-Mold is considered to cover a "small area" if it is no larger than the size of a standard garbage bag folded in half (crosswise or lengthwise).
-If there is another mold patch beyond two garbage bag lengths away it is considered a separate patch (otherwise it all counts as a larger patch).
+Mold is considered to cover a "small area" if the patch is no larger than a square meter.
+There should be no more than three patches, each patch smaller than a square meter.
 Clean up small areas yourself using a detergent solution, household rubber gloves and a dust mask for protection.
+Refer to How to clean-up small problems for the procedure.

-Small moldy areas may become larger over time if ignored, so it's important to clean up and remove even small patches of mold.
+Small moldy areas in homes may become larger over time, if ignored, so it's important to clean up and remove even small patches of mold.